 You will need a space/studio.

 In May of 2021, l was chosen by the “Tett Centre Creativity Studio Selection Group” as the successful candidate to join Suite 214 in Studio A as a Tett Creativity Studio Resident Artist.
 I can’t tell you enough, how amazing this opportunity has been.
 I will tell you all about it in a different blog, so stay tuned for that one.
 It is important to have a creative space, a space that you can call your own, to make a mess, create your heart out, set up a desk area for administrative work.
 Store your materials, and hang your art work.
-I can assure you, in time you will grow as an artist and it is essential to have a studio.
+I can assure you, in time you will grow as an artist and it is essential to have a studio or space that you can call your own.
 Having a studio space, is also beneficial in separating your art career from your personal life.
 I find it easier to balance my life, knowing that l can go to work, yes, it is work, and then go home.